tnebooks/11th-botany/content.en/taxonomy-and-systematic-botany/selected-families-of-angiosperms/_index.md

 **Androecium:** Stamens 6, arranged in two whorls of three each, epitepalous, apostamenous /free and opposite to tepals.
 Anthers dithecous, basifixed, introse, and dehiscing longitudinally.

 **Gynoecium:** Tricarpellary and syncarpous.
 Ovary superior, trilocular with two ovules in each locule on axile placentation.
 Style simple, slender with simple stigma.

 **Fruit:** A loculicidal capsule.
 **Seed:** Endospermous
 **Floral Formula:** **Br.,Ebrl., , ,P(3+3) A 3+3,G(3)**
 ![Alt text](fig.png)
 ![Alt text](Liliaceae.png)
+**Economic importence of the family Liliaceae**

 | S.No | Economic importance  | Binomial                                                                                                                                                          | Useful part  | Uses                                                                                                                                             |
 | ---- | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------------ |